About the pre-med course

 The Medical College Admission Test (MCAT) is a computer-based entrance exam for prospective medical students at universities in the US, Australia, Canada, the Caribbean and Cyprus, for students who wish to apply to a four-year MD course via a Graduate Entry Program, fast-tracking your medical degree by taking your current degree into account.
 This lengthy exam is designed to assess your skills in problem-solving, critical thinking, analysis and scientific knowledge.
 Make sure you go into your MCAT feeling confident and prepared, by taking a pre-med course with Berlin Medical Academy.

 The benefits of taking a course at Berlin Medical Academy include:

 Easy degree entry: Berlin Medical Academy’s pre-med course covers a significant portion of the first semester of your medical degree, in addition to preparing you for the entrance exam

-Certificate upon pre-med course graduation: This certificate is recognised by several of the 40+ medical universities in 12 different European countries
+Certificate upon pre-med course graduation: This certificate is recognised by several EU and UK medical universities

 Teaching in English: Promotes language skills for non-native speakers; the ideal preparation for studying at home and abroad

 Effortless application process: We provide assistance with your application process and entrance exam arrangement at over 40 medical universities across Europe

 The Berlin Medical Academy english pre-medical course runs for either 21 or 24 (including holidays) weeks.
 Classes are held 3 – 4 days a week, 4 – 5 hours per day.
 In addition, there are up to 1,000 hours of self-study, up to 10,000 homework questions, and up to 40 mock exams.
 Students also have the option to take a more condensed intensive course with a duration of 12 weeks.